Flyers’ comeback falls short as Penguins win 4-2 to push series back to Pittsburgh

 » READ MORE: Flyers-Penguins: Pittsburgh avoids the sweep with 4-2 road win in Game 4

 Five seconds after Denver Barkey was called for high-sticking, when his blade got under the helmet of Samuel Girard, Crosby won the faceoff back to Erik Karlsson and found space before sweeping a shot on goal.
-The shot popped off the glove of Dan Vladař, who did not practice on Thursday and was off along with the rest of the team on Friday.
+The shot popped off the glove of Vladař, who did not practice on Thursday and was off along with the rest of the team on Friday after it appeared he suffered an injury to his blocker hand late in Game 3.

 The Flyers did pick up the pace, notably after Crosby’s goal, with Trevor Zegras thinking he had scored on a between-the-legs move after a shot by Rasmus Ristolainen deflected off the stick of Crosby and the end boards.
-The NHL’s situation room initiated the review after Artūrs Šilovs, making his first appearance in the series in place of Stuart Skinner, caught it in the crux of his elbow; Zegras thought it was over the goal line.
+The NHL’s situation room initiated the review after Artūrs Šilovs, making his first appearance in the series in place of Stuart Skinner, caught it in the crux of his elbow; the call on the ice that it wasn’t a goal stood.

 Not to be outdone, Vladař made an unreal sliding pad save on Crosby as he got behind the defense and tapped a Bryan Rust leading pass on goal.
 By the end of 20 minutes, the Flyers trailed 1-0, but had outshot Pittsburgh 9-5 and laid 16 hits in a less physical period than normal for this series.

-Less than a minute later, a shot by Crosby bounced around the crease, and Christian Dvorak saved a sure goal by Anthony Mantha with his skate to keep the game close.
+Less than a minute later, a shot by Crosby bounced around the crease, and Christian Dvorak saved a sure goal by Anthony Mantha with his skate on the goal line to keep the game close.
 It became a critical moment because later in the period, the Flyers finally broke through on Šilovs to make it a one-goal game.

-Owen Tippett dumped the puck in, and Zegras, just off the bench, swooped in to get the puck behind the net after Šilovs went out to play it, turning away from Penguins blueliner Parker Wotherspoon in the process.
-The Flyers worked the puck around the perimeter before Zegras got it in the right circle.
-With a lot of time and space, he walked in on goal before sending it to Barkey in front for the tap-in.
+Tippett dumped the puck in, and Zegras, just off the bench, swooped in to get the puck behind the net after Šilovs went out to play it, turning away from Penguins blueliner Parker Wotherspoon in the process.
+The Flyers worked the puck around the perimeter before Zegras got it in the right circle, and with a lot of time and space, he walked in on goal before sending it to Barkey in front for the tap-in.

-Things looked to be turning in the Flyers’ favor as they had picked up the pace, but less than five minutes into the third period, Kris Letang walked the line before ripping a slap shot from the high slot.
-It was scored during four-on-four action after Garnet Hathaway was called for elbowing Karlsson, who got some punches in after the fact and was awarded a minor for roughing.
+Things looked to be turning in the Flyers’ favor, but less than five minutes into the third period, Kris Letang walked the line before ripping a slap shot past Vladař from the high slot.
+The goal was scored during four-on-four action after Garnet Hathaway was called for elbowing Karlsson, who got some punches in after the fact and was awarded a minor for roughing.

 But, as they’ve shown all season long, the Flyers don’t quit, and less than three minutes later, they had again made it a one-goal game.